Marco: I had the pleasure of interviewing Monika Ekiert.

 Monika is an amazing actress.
-She was born in Poland, grew up in France and then moved to LA last year.
-Passionate of life, energy, and cinema, with her head full of ideas and a heart full of motivation she arrived in Los Angeles with her Extraordinary Talent Acting Visa.
+She was born in Poland, grew up in France, and then moved to LA last year.
+Passionate about life, energy, and cinema, with her head full of ideas and a heart full of motivation, she arrived in Los Angeles with her Extraordinary Talent Acting Visa.

-Monika has been a lead actress for many polish and french tv shows and films.
-And the face of international fashion campaigns, working with well-known brands such as Giorgio Armani, L’Oréal Paris, Schwarzkopf, Redken, and many others.
-She is really someone worthy to be discovered.
-So hurry up be not to miss this opportunity.
+Monika has been a lead actress for many Polish and French TV shows and films and the face of international fashion campaigns, working with well-known brands such as Giorgio Armani, L’Oréal Paris, Schwarzkopf, Redken, and many others.
+She is really someone worthy of being discovered.
+So hurry up not to miss this opportunity.

 Marco: Thank you so much for joining us!
 Can you tell us about what brought you to this specific career path?